What is the Cost to Refinish Hardwood Floors?

 Every year, thousands of homeowners make the investment and most are happy with the results.
 A survey by the National Association of Realtors found that 73% of Americans that refinished their flooring in 2019 would do it again if given the choice.

-Speak to an Experienced Real Estate Agent About Improving Your Home's Value
+Speak to a Real Estate Agent About Improving Your Home's Value

 Few would argue that newly refinished hardwood floors don’t look incredible.